 In this step, you need to process the original PowerBuilder application to create the target application.
-This work focuses on transforming the original PowerBuilder application into a target application that complies with Appeon architectural guidelines set in Appeon Features Help.
+This work focuses on transforming the original PowerBuilder application into a target application that complies with Appeon architectural guidelines set in Supported PB Features for Appeon Web.